Foodfight!: Auction

-Finally, in 2011, the film was auctioned for $2.5 million.
+In 2011, the film was auctioned for $2.5 million.
 StoryArk investors had ultimately invoked a clause in their contract that allowed the Fireman's Fund Insurance Company, which had insured Foodfight!, to complete and release the film as inexpensively and quickly as possible.
 Animator Ken Bailey stated that "The film was already ruined.
 They were just trying to salvage what they could."

 Release

 The insurance company received the copyright to the film in 2012 and began releasing it and its associated merchandise.
-In June 2012, Foodfight! received a limited release in the United Kingdom, grossing approximately £15,000 of ticket sales on its single week in theatres.
+In June 2012, Foodfight! received a limited release in the United Kingdom, grossing approximately £15,000 of ticket sales in its single week in theatres.
 It was released on DVD in Europe that October with distribution by Boulevard Entertainment.

-In February 2013, the film was released on VOD and was released on DVD in the United States on May 7, 2013.
+In February 2013, the film was released on VOD and DVD in the United States on May 7, 2013.
 Jake Rossen of The New York Times described the film's United States release as "a muted debut".
 The United States release was delayed because the American distributor, Viva Pictures, wanted to release it when Walmart could arrange for a satisfactory product display for the film.
 According to company president Victor Elizalde, Viva Pictures' modest investment of an unspecified sum had proved profitable.